News from John Biggs (past staff): Mayor Johnson's record challenged by John Biggs AM

 The mayor made tackling youth violence and knife crime a key priority.
 But according to figures released this week by the Metropolitan Police, the number of knife victims aged under 20 has jumped 23 per cent since he was elected.
 Serious youth violence, which the Mayor has repeatedly claimed is falling, is also up.

 The Mayor claims he has "eased the burden on households".
-But his fares policies are costing residents in Tower Hamlets hundreds of pounds a year more than in 2008.
+But his fares policies are costing residents in Newham hundreds of pounds a year more than in 2008.

-The Mayor claims there are 39 more police in Tower Hamlets.
-But official Met figures show he has cut the number of officers by 76 in the last two years.
+The Mayor claims there are more police in Newham.
+But official Met figures show he has cut the number of officers by 40 in the last two years.

 On his re-election website Boris Johnson has made claims that do not stack up:

-The mayor’s re-election website claims there are 39 more police officers in Tower Hamlets and almost 1,000 more police officers in London’s boroughs
+The mayor’s re-election website claims there are almost 1,000 more police officers in London’s boroughs

-- But official Met figures show there are 4 fewer officers in Tower Hamlets and only 19 more officers across London today than when Boris was elected.
+- But official Met figures show there are only 19 more officers across London today than when Boris was elected.

-- In the last two years Tower Hamlets has lost 76 officers and London has lost almost 1,500 borough-based officers
+- In the last two years Newham has lost 40 officers and London has lost almost 1,500 borough-based officers

 The mayor’s re-election website celebrates a fall in overall crime